Intelligence Chairman Accuses Obama Aids of Hundreds of Unmasking Requests

 Re: (Score:1)

-Re: Nunes is not actually Chairman of the Intel Cm (Score:1)
+Re: Nunes is not actually Chairman of the Intel Cm (Score:1, Insightful)

 Read the article.
 Who gives a shit about the messenger, if the message is true?